Translate

 Many people experience "man's inhumanity to man" firsthand.
 (I would add, even more women than men experience this inhumanity, and too many children.)
 Most of my experience has been due to my empathic nature, my ability to feel the pain of others.
 As a child, I became acquainted with the horrors of war when I watched the movie "War and Peace" and afterward cried myself to sleep.
 Not long after that I watched the evening news with my parents and saw the coffins of Vietnam soldiers coming off the plane, one after another, after another.
 I felt the pain of their parents and other loved ones who might be wondering for what purpose these men had made the ultimate sacrifice.

-Throughout my teen and young adult years I read books and new stories, and watched movies, that illustrated the shadow side of humanity.
+Throughout my teen and young adult years I read books and news stories, and watched movies, that illustrated the shadow side of humanity.
 Sometimes I would dwell on a story, cry and pray for days and days.
 I didn't realize that in doing so I was adding to the sadness of the world, and yet it was something I had to go through before I could know that I didn't have to do it anymore.

 As I said to Mark this morning, I think it is necessary for most people to travel through that shadowy land before we can be the light of the world.
 Those who are still able to harm others have probably never learned to feel another's pain.
-Once a person experiences empathic feelings they will not be able to hurt someone else without feeling it themselves.
+Once a person experiences empathic feelings, they will not be able to hurt someone else without feeling it themselves.

 Both modern science and spiritual inquiry are discovering the interconnectedness of all beings - something that has always been known by the indigenous peoples of the world.
 This oneness of everything means that when one being suffers, we all suffer, and when one being is filled with joy, the energy of the whole is raised to a higher level.
 When enough people fill the world with light, we will have heaven on earth.